Prof. Arjen Dondorp: The treatment of severe malaria

 Q: Why does your line of research matter?
 Why should we put money into it?

 AD: Malaria is still a very important disease; malaria control has been very successful over the last decade and malaria mortality worldwide has gone down.
-But still almost a million people, mainly African children, die from malaria each year so it is a very important disease.
+But still 428 000 people, mainly African children, die from malaria each year so it is a very important disease.
 We still need better treatments to reduce this high mortality rate and there are still important questions to answer in the mechanism of disease that we need to know in order to develop these better treatments.

 Q: How does your research fit into translational medicine within the department?

 AD: Well there are many translational aspects to the research we do.
 A lot of the research starts in the laboratory trying to look for new treatments in models, and then those new drugs have to be tested out in the field.
 Once they are shown to work, they need to be translated in the field in which they are really used.
 Then it is important to get them into guidelines such as the WHO guidelines for treatment of severe malaria - for instance with these new artemisinin derivatives.
 What is also important is that the general care of children and adults with severe malaria is improved.
 We also have teaching programmes to have structured implementation of strategies that are cost effective and cheap so that they can be used in resource poor settings.
 And with all those measures we hope to improve the survival of these people with severe malaria.